-Most work in the area assume that communication is synchronous and that point-to-point channels exist between every pair of processors.
+Network behavior: Most works in the area assume that communication is synchronous and that point-to-point channels exist between every pair of processors (i.e., a complete network).
 However, one may also consider asynchronous communication (cf. [24]) and arbitrary networks of point-to-point channels (cf. [53]).

-• Set-up assumptions: Unless stated differently, we make no set-up assumptions (except for the obvious assumption that all parties have identical copies of the protocol's program).
+- Set-up assumptions: Unless stated differently, we make no set-up assumptions (except for the obvious assumption that all parties have identical copies of the protocol's program).
 However, in some cases it is assumed that each party knows a verification-key corresponding to each of the other parties (or that a public-key infrastructure is available).
-Another assumption, made more rarely, is that all parties have access to some common (trusted) random string.
+Another assumption, made more rarely, is that all parties have access to some common (trusted) random string. - Computational limitations: Typically, we consider computationally-bounded adversaries (e.g., probabilistic polynomial-time adversaries).
+However, the private-channel model allows for the (meaningful) consideration of computationally-unbounded adversaries.